immunomind/immunarch/README.md

 # `immunarch` - Fast and Effortless Analysis of Large-Scale Immune Repertoire Data

+## Introduction
 `immunarch` is an R package designed to analyse TCR and BCR (immunoglobulin) repertoires, which constitute a large amount of data.
-The mission of `immunarch` is to make immune sequencing data analysis as effortless as possible - and help you focus on research instead of coding.
+The mission of `immunarch` is to make immune sequencing data analysis as effortless as possible---and help you focus on research instead of coding.

 ## Features
 1. Fast and easy manipulation of immune repertoire data:

-    + The package automatically detects the format of your files—no more guessing what format is *that* file, just pass them to the package;
+    + The package automatically detects the format of your files---no more guessing what format is *that* file, just pass them to the package;

     + Supports all popular TCR and BCR analysis and post-analysis formats: ImmunoSEQ, IMGT, MiTCR, MiXCR, MiGEC, MigMap, VDJtools, tcR.
 More coming in the future;